BlackHC/laaos/README.md

 The advantage of this library is that the file format is very simple: it's valid Python code.

+The only requirement is that you only store primitive types, lists, sets, dicts and immutable types.

+Custom wrappers can be added by registering `TypeHandler`s.
+See `WeakEnumHandler` and `StrEnumHandler`.

 ## Example

 ```python